NOTE: All entries must include the word “qualmish,” as described

 request an edit.
 Please do NOT withdraw your entry just to resubmit

 an updated version.
-Doing so would not only waste your time and money, but would also
+Doing so would not only waste your time and money (entry fees cannot

 Basic Formatting: 11- or 12-point, easy-to-read-onscreen font such as